May 16, 2020

 3. Chinese proficiency creates countless economic opportunities

-China’s economy has developed so much over the 40 years that it is now the largest in the world by purchasing power parity (PPP).
+China’s economy has developed so much over the 40 years that it is now the world’s largest by purchasing power parity (PPP).
 There are now countless professional opportunities—and increasingly so—for those interested in working in China.
-Proficiency in the Chinese language puts you several steps ahead of other candidates and is often a requirement for those who wish to work in China or with Chinese clients.
+Proficiency in the Chinese language puts you several steps ahead of the rest of the workforce.
+In fast, it is often a requirement for those who wish to work in China or with Chinese clients.

 Furthermore, international businesses prefer to hire people who speak more than one language.
 Speaking Chinese may give you an edge when competing for an important position as China will play a major role in world affairs in the future.

 And don’t forget that China is a wonderful country in which to teach English while developing your language and cultural skills.
-Teaching English in China is a once-in-a-lifetime experience that will benefit your personal and professional in countless ways—from gaining public speaking skills to familiarizing yourself with the world’s second largest economy.
+Teaching English in China is a once-in-a-lifetime experience.
+It benefits your personal and professional in countless ways—from gaining public speaking skills to familiarizing yourself with the world’s second largest economy.

 4. Chinese proficiency unlocks easy travel in the Middle Kingdom